weaveworks-guides/weave-net-legacy/rails-ubuntu-simple/README.md

 ---
 layout: guides
-title: Running a load balanced Ruby on Rails app with Weave, and Docker
+title: Launching a Ruby on Rails App with Weave, and Docker
 description: How to use a Weave network with Ruby on Rails PostgreSQL database-backed application.
-tags: ubuntu, ruby, rails, load-blancing, microservices, dns, postgres
+tags: ubuntu, ruby, rails, load-blancing, microservices, dns, PostgreSQL
 markdown: kramdown
 highlighter: pygments